Jacky1128/academic_homepage/content/post/details-normalization-in-cv-theory-and-applications/index.md

 * **Do we really solve the problems with Norm?**
 * **Why don't we apply Norm in Few-Shot learning tasks like others?**

 ## Ⅰ. ICS Problem

 [Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift](https://arxiv.org/pdf/1502.03167.pdf) revealed the problem of Internal Covariate Shift (ICS) and proposed a normalized-based method, Batch Normalization, to address this issue.

-Before we kick off the explanation of ICS, I would like to make a brief recall of the backpropagation process here , which will be illustrated elaborately in [Snacks] pattern of my blog.
+Before we kick off the explanation of ICS, I would like to make a brief recall of the backpropagation process here , which will be illustrated elaborately in \[Snacks] pattern of my blog.

-$$ y = k * x + b, \tag{1}$$

 ## Ⅱ. Normalization Principle